Financial support available to those looking for work, or working part time

 JSA is for people of working age who are out of work or work fewer than 16 hours a week on average.

-Means tested Jobseekers Allowance is gradually being replaced by Universal Credit for claimants.
+Means tested Jobseekers Allowance has been replaced by Universal Credit for claimants.

 Find out more on our Universal Credit page.

 For more information about finding employment, you can also visit your local CAP club